 - 3. Remove the battery from the battery holder. - 4.
 Insert a new battery into the battery holder.
 The battery and battery holder are both labeled with + symbols, be sure to line these up. - 5.
-Plug the battery into the receptacle on the PCBA.
-The connector will only plug in the correct direction. - 6.
+Plug the battery connector back into the sensor circuit board (the connector will only plug in the correct direction). - 6.
 Check for LED activity.
 Blinking LEDs indicate the board is powered on and the battery replacement was successful. - 7.
-Replace the enclosure cover, and re-insert the four screws.
+Replace the sensor enclosure cover, and re-insert the four screws.